Clean Your Clogged Arteries with Turmeric

 Safety & Dosage

-- Rare medical news of people taking too high doses of turmeric points that it can induce an altered heartbeat.
-Higher doses of Turmeric may also push illusion, mild fever, stomach discomfort, or kidney stones.
+1. Rare medical news of people taking too high doses of turmeric points that it can induce an altered heartbeat.
+Higher turmeric dosages may also push illusion, mild fever, stomach upset, or kidney stones.

-- Turmeric is also a blood thinner, be sure to stop at least a week before any surgical procedures and consult your physician before taking it.
+2. Turmeric is also a blood thinner, be sure to stop at least a week before any surgical procedures and consult your physician before taking it.
+Also, it may have mild side effects and interactions with certain drugs or prescriptions.